 How Do I Rate?

-Most scores – including the FICO score and the latest version of the VantageScore – operate within the range of 301 to 850.
+Most scores – including the FICO score (what is a FICO score) and the latest version of the VantageScore – operate within the range of 301 to 850.
 Within that range, there are different categories, from bad to excellent.

 - Excellent Credit: 750+